gamesbook/pyprototypr/docs/terminology.rst

 - **command** - an instruction that is specified in a **pyprototypr** script
 - **default**  - a value set by **pyprototypr** if no other is given;
-  for example, line length defaults to being 1 centimetre long
+  for example, the line length defaults to being 1 centimetre long
 - **property** - an aspect of a command or shape that helps define how it works or looks; for example, a circle might have its size defined by using a radius property of 2 centimetres - in a script this would be shown as ``radius=2``